 Certain surveys may be exempt due to research methodologies, in which case physicians will be informed of the implications of participating and asked to consent to having their information published.
 Payment information will never be shared with sponsors without informed consent from physicians.

-Taking a medical survey to earn extra cash is an excellent way of creating an additional income stream—while contributing to the betterment of medicine.
+Taking a paid medical survey to earn extra cash is an excellent way of creating an additional income stream—while contributing to the betterment of medicine.
 Physicians often work long hours, and finding downtime can be a challenge.
 But the beauty of surveys is they can be completed whenever is most convenient to the clinician.

 We know that doctors are curious people who love to learn from one another and make new connections — so we decided to create a place where they could do just that.